wp-plugins/snapshot-backup/readme.txt

 == Upgrade Notice ==

-If you're upgrading from Version 1.0, please note that the databsae temp files were accidentally daved in your WP root directory.
+If you're upgrading from Version 1.0, please note that the database temp files were accidentally saved in your WP root directory.
 Have a look for rougue .sql files there - feel free to delete them.

 == Frequently Asked Questions ==